 Then, place the meat mixture into a baking dish or on a baking tray and, using your hands, form a meatloaf (or add the meat to a loaf pan and spread into a flat even layer).
 Place it into the oven and bake uncovered for 45 mins.

-When done, remove the meatloaf from the oven and cover it with an even layer of the glazing mixture.
+When the meatloaf is done, remove it from the oven and cover it with an even layer of the glazing mixture.
 Return back to the oven and bake for an additional 15 mins.

-Let it sit on a counter for 10-15 minutes before slicing it into 8 pieces and serving garnished with some freshly chopped cilantro.
+Let out low-carb meatloaf sit on a counter for 10-15 minutes before slicing it into 8 pieces and serving garnished with some freshly chopped cilantro.

 The only way to know for sure if your keto meatloaf is done is to check its internal temperature, which should be 70C (160F) by the end of cooking.
 Otherwise, you can always prick the meatloaf in the center to make sure the juices are clear.
 Another thing that you can do is wait at least 10-15 minutes to cut into it.
 This timing is very important for the meat to finish cooking and re-absorb all the delicious juices (yes, it keeps cooking for some time even if it’s not in the oven anymore).